Key Points

 Process time is the total time between the start and end of a particular development stage.
 This means that the term includes both value-added (VA) and non-value-added (NVA) time.
 One of the first goals of lean management practices is to examine all NVA time in individual processes and find ways to reduce it.

-Cycle time is a big picture concept that describes the total time it takes for a product or service to reach completion.
-Typically, the timer begins the moment a customer finalizes an order and it ends when the customer accepts the final deliverable.
+Cycle time is a big-picture concept.
+It describes the total time it takes for a product or service to reach completion.
+Typically, the timer begins the moment a customer finalizes an order.
+It ends when the customer accepts the final deliverable.
 There are several other management terms, including Takt time and lead time, that are often used in error to describe cycle time.

 Improving cycle time has several benefits.
 The first is customer satisfaction and reputation.
-Satisfying customers on-time or ahead of schedule means they are more likely to come back or recommend the company to others.
+Satisfying customers on time or ahead of schedule means they are more likely to come back or recommend the company to others.
 Improving cycle time can also have substantial implications for profitability.
-Cutting even small amounts of waste in each cycle can be big news for you bottom line.
+Cutting even small amounts of waste in each cycle can be big news for your bottom line.

 The second method is about tracking individual units through the process.
 Tagging or following specific units through every single process to completion can provide more accurate and detailed data, but is much harder to do on a larger scale.